TV-Rename/tvrename/quickstart.md

  *My Shows* should now be populated with the TV shows that have been recognised.

  5. You can manually add shows by clicking the `Add` button in the *My Shows* tab.
 Enter the show name, and click `Search` to find it.
- Enter the base directory for the show in your media library, and select whether or not you have a sub-directory for each season.
+ Enter the base directory for the show in your Media Library, and select whether or not you have a sub-directory for each season.

  6. Go back to the *My Shows* tab and browse the series information.
 Here, by right clicking on a show, you can edit the show itself to control how TVRename manages it, or edit a season to override episode information fetched from TheTVDB.